Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Proofs of main results

 It follows that where~\eqref{eq107} follows from \eqref{eq105}, and \eqref{eq109} follows from \eqref{eq112verdu}.
 Hence, the optimal value of the Theorem \ref{mainthm1} is the solution of the following equation systems:

 Finally, from Lemma \ref{lem18mod}, we also obtain an additional constraint in \eqref{colre2}. \end{IEEEproof}

-Observe that the matrix $\Sigma$ defined in Theorem \ref{mainthm1} is invariant if two non-zero indices are interchanged, i.e., $\Sigma$ is symmetric in replicas.
+Observe that the matrix $\Sigma$ defined in Lemma \ref{lem:gv1} is invariant if two non-zero indices are interchanged, i.e., $\Sigma$ is symmetric in replicas.
 Now, we use the RS assumption (A4) to simplify the result in Theorem \ref{mainthm1}.
 More specifically, we use the following RS assumption: \begin{definition} \cite[p.
-1999]{GuoVerdu2005} An solution $(\tilQ^*,Q^*)$ of the optimization problem in Theorem \ref{mainthm1}, i.e., is called to satisfy the Replica Symmetry (RS) if both $Q^*$ and $\tilQ^*$ are invariant if two (nonzero) replica indices are interchanged.
-In other words, the extremum can be written as where $r,m,p,q,c,d,f,g$ are some real numbers which are not dependent on $\nu$. \end{definition}
+1999]{GuoVerdu2005} An solution $(\tilQ^*,Q^*)$ of the optimization problem in Theorem \ref{mainthm1}, i.e., is called to satisfy the Replica Symmetry (RS) if both $Q^*$ and $\tilQ^*$ are invariant under the exchange of any two (nonzero) replica indices.
+In other words, the extrema can be written as where $r,m,p,q,c,d,f,g$ are some real numbers which are not dependent on $\nu$. \end{definition}